What We Do

 Make the subject of the emails “Teacher Position”.

 Are you good at making things?
 Are you self-directed and detail-oriented?
 Do you have an eye for aesthetics and enjoy a dynamic studio environment?
-Join the Brooklyn Robot Foundry team as a Workshop Assistant.
+Join the Brooklyn Robot Foundry team in this hybrid role.

-This is a part-time position with a commitment of 2 to 3 days a week.
+This is a part-time position with a commitment of 4 to 5 days a week.
+The hours are 1:00-5:30 Monday-Friday with occasional weekend shifts.
+If you do 4 days/week, you must work on Mondays.

-Job starts in May, exact date TBD (likely the second week of May).
-This is a three-month contract only.
+Job starts in April.
+This position will start as a five-month contract.
 However, there may be an opportunity after the summer to stay on as a full or part time employee.

 You will be working at our Gowanus, Brooklyn production facility, located near Whole Foods.